florianmahner/pysrf/docs/quickstart.md

 ### Automatic Sampling Fraction Estimation

-The optimal sampling fraction can be automatically estimated using Random Matrix Theory:
+The optimal sampling fraction can be automatically estimated:

 ```python
 from pysrf import cross_val_score